Search for Resources

 Preparatory Lesson: Building Awareness

-Students and teachers are encouraged to read suggested books describing Aboriginal worldviews and then write reflections or create works of art inspired by these.
+Students and teachers are encouraged to read suggested books describing Indigenous worldviews and then write reflections or create works of art inspired by these.
 Portfolio outlines are given, ecological footprints are discussed and students start a sustainability word wall.
 A PowerPoint is shown which highlights First Nation viewpoints, plant uses and ways of learning about the outdoors.
 From a list of flora and fauna, students choose a plant or animal to research and create a poster of information and illustrations.
 Students share these posters before the field trip.

 On-Site Lesson: The teacher or elder guides students through the walk site with frequent stops for discussion and reflection.
 Students fill out a site survey of flora and fauna and use digital cameras and sketch pads to document diversity.
 The guided hike ends with students planning an environmental action project in gratitude for all that nature provides.